For more information contact

 General InformationDegree offered:

-The Integrated Toxicology and Environmental Health Program (ITEHP) is the only training program at Duke which fully prepares students for research careers in Environmental Health and Toxicology.
-Interdepartmental and multidisciplinary, a PhD degree is awarded by one of several participating Duke departments with the ITEHP certification granted by the Program upon graduation.
-Upon completion of doctoral studies, these students are experienced in the design, execution and interpretation of current research in environmental health and toxicology.
-Completion of this training at the doctoral level provides career opportunities in academia, industry, and government, including positions involved in research, risk assessment and policy.
+The Integrated Toxicology and Environmental Health Program (ITEHP) is the only training program at Duke which fully prepares students from a variety of backgrounds and educational disciplines for participation as rigorously trained research scientists active in environmental health careers.
+Interdepartmental and multidisciplinary, a PhD degree is awarded by one of several participating departments, with the ITEHP certification granted by ITEHP upon graduation.
+Upon completion of doctoral studies, ITEHP graduates will have been trained in a wide range of cutting-edge research skills necessary to successfully navigate the merging of basic science with human an environmental health; analysis, interpretation, and presentation of research results; and ethical and responsible research conduct.
+Completion of this training at the doctoral level prepares graduates for careers in the complex interdisciplinary fields of exposure science, environmental toxicology, and environmental health and disease.
+Graduates pursue a variety of careers in academia, industry, government, and non-profits, including positions involved in research, risk assessment, consulting, and policy.

 *Please note that students in participating departments who are interested in certifying in Integrated Toxicology and Environmental Health are invited to complete the certificate but are not typically eligible for program funding.